 Now, before we get comfortable and confident about the model’s output, we must train the model.
 Training is a central concept in machine learning, as this is the process through which the model learns how to make sense of the input data.
 Once we have trained our model, we can simply feed it with data and obtain an output.

-Training a Machine Learning Algorithm
+How to Train a Machine Learning Algorithm?

 The basic logic behind training an algorithm involves four ingredients: